yasserglez/yasserglez.github.io/content/pages/home.md

 I have a bachelor's degree in Computer Science and a master's degree in Information Systems & Technology.
-I work as a data scientist at Canopy Labs &ndash; a Toronto-based company helping businesses to track and optimize their customer journey.
+I work as a data scientist at Canopy Labs &ndash; a predictive customer analytics company based in Toronto.
 In the past I've worked as a research assistant at the Institute of Cybernetics, Mathematics and Physics in Cuba; and at York University in Canada &ndash; using mostly Python and R to solve different optimization-related problems.

 You can read [my CV](cv/) for a list of publications, open-source software I have developed, and background information.